 10. Overseeing the Portable Antiquities Scheme

-Amongst other things, MHCLG has overall responsibility for the planning system.
+Amongst other things, DLUHC has overall responsibility for the planning system.
 In consequence, it is responsible for:

 3. Considering whether to call-in local planning authority decisions and recover appeals for the Secretary of State’s own determination.